Donkervoort F22

 The Donkervoort F22 is a limited production sports car by Dutch company Donkervoort.
 The successor to the D8 GTO, it is Donkervoort's first completely in-house design.
-Originally limited to 50 units, however, due to demand the production run was extended to 75 units.
+Originally limited to 50 units, however, due to demand the production run was extended to 75 units and later to 100 units.

 Background

 Donkervoort is a Dutch carmaker that started off in 1978 making replicas of the Lotus Seven.
 Each of Donkervoort's successive models till the F22 have been a modification/evolution of sorts of the original Seven, with more powerful powertrains and other modifications such as stronger suspension.
 Designed by Donkervoort founder Denis Donkervoort alongside Donkervoort technical director Jordi Wiersma under guidance of Amko Leenarts, the F22 is Donkervoort's first in-house design, and does not share a single part with its predecessor, the D8 GTO.
 Significant effort has gone into weight reduction, the body is made entirely from carbon fibre, the steel tube spaceframe is also clad in carbon fibre.
 The amount of carbon fibre parts has also been reduced from 98 in the D8 GTO to 54 in the F22.
 The F22's name is unrelated to the Lockheed Martin F-22 Raptor, instead, it is named after Denis Donkervoort's firstborn daughter, Filippa, who was born on 22 May 2022.